 - Using the words “Sales,” “New,” or “Video” in the subject line boosts open rates

 - Use numbers in subject line (e.g. 5 Ways to Save, 40% Less Calls)

-- Use actionable language making it clear to the recipient what they can do with the information in the email, timeliness, etc.
+- Use actionable language to clarify what the recipient can do with the information

 - Emails with “Free” in the subject line are opened 10% more than those without